 We pursue our business objectives with integrity and in compliance with the law, no matter where we operate.
 Triton prohibits any form of corruption in our business dealings.
-We must comply with applicable laws in the U.S. and other countries in which we do business that are designed to prevent bribery and corruption, including the U.S. Foreign Corrupt Practices Act (FCPA), which applies to all of our global operations.
+We must comply with applicable laws in the U.S. and other countries in which we do business that are designed to prevent bribery and corruption, including, but not limited to, the U.S. Foreign Corrupt Practices Act (FCPA), the Bribery Act 2010 (U.K.), and the Corruption of Foreign Public Officials Act (Canada).
 Consequences for violating anti-bribery laws can be severe, not just for corporations, but also for individuals, often carrying harsh sentences and large monetary fines and penalties.
 Corruption can also damage our reputation and customer relationships.